asu-trans-ai-lab/grid2demand/README_pkg.md

 ## Introduction

-Grid2demand is an open-source quick demand generation tool based on the trip generation and trip distribution methods of the standard 4-step travel model for teaching transportation planning and applications.
+Grid2demand is an open-source quick demand generation tool based on the trip generation and trip distribution methods of the standard 4-step travel model.
 By taking advantage of OSM2GMNS tool to obtain route-able transportation network from OpenStreetMap, Grid2demand aims to further utilize Point of Interest (POI) data to construct trip demand matrix aligned with standard travel models.

 You can get access to the introduction video with the link: [https://www.youtube.com/watch?v=EfjCERQQGTs&amp;t=1021s](https://www.youtube.com/watch?v=EfjCERQQGTs&t=1021s)